-What Happens When You Overpay Your Credit Card
+What Happens If You Overpay Your Credit Card?

 Credit cards are a great financial tool when used properly.
 They let you make large transactions without having to carry around cash.
 They also offer great rewards programs that let you save money on your day-to-day spending.

 Despite these benefits, credit cards are not free money.
 Every month you’ll get a bill for the balance of your credit card.
 Ideally, you’ll want to pay the bill in full, but most people have paid less than the full amount at some point in their life.

 However, it is possible to do the opposite, paying more than the full amount due — resulting in a negative credit card account balance.
 Learn what happens when you overpay your credit card bill.

 How You End Up Overpaying Your Credit Card

 The first question you’re likely to ask is “how is it possible to overpay my credit card bill?”
 There are a few ways that this can happen, some through no fault of your own.

 One of the most common ways that you can wind up overpaying your credit card bill is by entering payment amounts manually.

 Every credit card issuer that has an online payment system gives you options on how much you want to pay when you make a payment.
 Usually, they offer the option to pay the full amount, the minimum balance, or a custom amount.
 Usually, you use the custom amount option when you want to pay more than the minimum but less than the full balance.

 If you enter the amount you’d like to pay incorrectly, whether it be by swapping or adding an extra digit, you can pay more than you owe.
 Many card companies limit you to paying no more than the full balance, but some do allow you to overpay.
 If this happens, you’ll wind up sending more money to the credit card company than you owe them.